LEAVE US YOUR MESSAGE

 FAQ

 Is a Singapore VCC suitable for a single hotel investment or only for fund-scale strategies?
-A standalone VCC is workable for a single-strategy or single-asset hospitality vehicle, but the setup and ongoing costs (SGD 80K-150K and SGD 120K+ annually) typically only make sense above SGD 25-30 million in AUM.
+A standalone VCC is workable for a single-strategy or single-asset hospitality vehicle, but the setup and ongoing costs typically only make sense above SGD 25-30 million in AUM.
 Below that, simpler Singapore limited partnership or private limited structures may be more economical.
 The VCC's advantages compound at scale and across multiple sub-funds.

 Can a Singapore VCC invest directly in hotel real estate outside Singapore?
 Yes.
 There is no requirement that the underlying assets be Singapore-located.
 The Bay Street Hospitality VCC, for example, holds positions across APAC, the Middle East, Europe, and the Americas.
 The fund must comply with the foreign-investment regimes of each jurisdiction it invests into, but the VCC itself is a generally accepted institutional vehicle in most major markets.